timbru31/amazon-tag-remover/README.md

 Feel free to submit any PRs here, too. :)

 Please indent using two spaces only, have a newline at the EOF and use UNIX line ending, thanks!
+If possible use ES6 features, where available in Chrome, and single quotes (').
+Make sure to run eslint on your feature branch.

 ## Donation
 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif "Donation via PayPal")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=T9TEV7Q88B9M2)